neone/NDImageManager/README.md

 ## License

-The NDImageApp is available under the MIT license.
+The NDImageManager framework is available under the MIT license.
 See the LICENSE.md file for more info.